MuchoLucho/mender-docs/01.Get-started/05.Monitor/docs.md

 >> -rw-r--r-- 1 root root  43 Jun 20 20:06 service_cron.sh
 >> ```

-## Demo alerts
+## Demo Checks

-The Mender Monitor Add-on includes a collection of Demo Alerts designed to showcase essential use cases, available through the [Demo monitors package](../../10.Downloads/docs.md#demo-monitors) (Debian package) or in the `examples` directory in case of the [Yocto package](../../05.Operating-System-updates-Yocto-Project/05.Customize-Mender/docs.md#monitor).
+The Mender Monitor Add-on includes a collection of Demo Checks designed to showcase essential use cases, available through the [Demo monitors package](../../10.Downloads/docs.md#demo-monitors) (Debian package) or in the `examples` directory in case of the [Yocto package](../../05.Operating-System-updates-Yocto-Project/05.Customize-Mender/docs.md#monitor).
 This is meant as a starting point to try it out.
-You can also customize and define your own [monitoring subsystem](../../09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md) once you are ready.
+You can also customize and define your own [Checks](../../09.Add-ons/20.Monitor/20.Concepts/docs.md#creating-custom-checks) once you are ready.

-Email notifications are automatically generated in addition to UI notifications shown in the screenshots below.
+Email notifications are automatically generated in addition to UI notifications shown in the screenshots following the examples.
 While going through the examples in this tutorial, watch the email inbox of your Mender user to see that you get notified about Alerts triggered and cleared on the device.
-For information on restoring manually the alert level, please refer to [Alert cleaning](../../09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md#alert-cleaning).

-!!
-The default configuration for `mender-monitorctl` command requires !! read-write access to the `/etc/mender-monitor` directory, which on most systems !! means the need to switch to super user, or run with `sudo`.
+!
+The default configuration for `mender-monitorctl` command requires ! read-write access to the `/etc/mender-monitor` directory, which on most systems ! means the need to switch to super user, or run with `sudo`.

-!!
-For read-only filesystem, it is essential to establish a symbolic link !! to a writable directory.
-This symlink is required for the purpose of !! creating, modifying, and enabling alert check.
+!
+For read-only filesystem, it is essential to establish a symbolic link ! to a writable directory.
+This symlink is required for the purpose of ! creating, modifying, and enabling alert check.

 ### USB disconnect